RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 #### ERROR_ON_SLAVE_MASK\[ \]

-The `ERROR_ON_SLAVE_MASK[ ]` parameter enables generating an AHB error response when the master attempts to access a masked Slave Port.
+The `ERROR_ON_SLAVE_MASK[ ]` parameter enables generating an AHB error response when the master attempts to access a masked slave port.

 There is one `ERROR_ON_SLAVE_MASK` parameter per master, each `SLAVES` bits wide. i.e. `ERROR_ON_SLAVE_MASK[ ]` is an array of dimensions